Machine-Learning-Labs/DeepRacerRewardFunctionsCollection/README.md

 * __What means v0 & v1?__ v0 It's about the Deep Racer SDK, some examples uses a ```reward_function(param1, param2,...)``` version with params
 in a verbose way, but last version (v1) uses the dictionary defined before: ```reward_function(params)```.
+* __Which license are you using?__ Each file includes its licence if available, rest of own work is under MIT license.

 ## References